Accessibility Book a Demo

 10. Embrace outside-the-box channels

-It’s 2021: your recruitment team probably uses Twitter.
+Your recruitment team probably uses Twitter.
 But think further outside the box – Tumblr?
 TikTok?
 Twitch?
 Tribe?
+There are some 75 popular social media channels – doing something new could help you reach quality candidates in more compelling ways.

-There are some 75 popular social media channels – doing something new could help you reach top people in more compelling ways.
-And that’s the recipe for getting better candidates into your recruitment process and hopefully into the business.
+And that’s the recipe for getting better people into your recruitment process.
+And hopefully into the business.

 11. Advertise across more boards